deepset-ai/haystack-home/content/blog/gemini-models-with-google-vertex-for-haystack/index.md

 ## VertexAIGeminiGenerator for Question Answering on Images

-The new `VertexAIGeminiGenerator` component allows you to query Gemini models such as `gemini-pro` and `gemini-pro-vision`.
+The new `VertexAIGeminiGenerator` component allows you to query Gemini models such as `gemini-pro` and `gemini-1.5-flash`.
 In this example, let’s use the latter, allowing us to also make use of images in our queries.

 To get started, you will need to install Haystack and the `google-vertex-haystack` the integration: